 - 1. Push the Phone button to begin. - 2.
-After the "Ready" prompt and the following beep, say "Call." - The system will prompt you to say the name of the person you want to call. - For example, you can say "John Doe," where John Doe is a previously stored name entry in the Uconnect® phonebook or downloaded phonebook.
+After the "Ready" prompt and the following beep, say "Call." - The system will prompt you to say the name of the person you want to call. - For example, you can say "John Doe," where John Doe is a previously stored name entry in the Uconnect phonebook or downloaded phonebook.

-To learn how to store a name in the phonebook, refer to "Add Names to Your Uconnect® Phonebook."
+To learn how to store a name in the phonebook, refer to "Add Names to Your Uconnect Phonebook."

-Phonebook Download - Automatic Phonebook Transfer From Mobile Phone names) and number entries from your mobile phone's phonebook.
-Specific Bluetooth® Phones with Phone Book Access Profile may support this feature.
-See Uconnect® website for supported phones.
+Phonebook Download - Automatic Phonebook Transfer From Mobile Phone

+If equipped and specifically supported by your phone, Uconnect Phone automatically downloads names (text names) and number entries from your mobile phone's phonebook.
+Specific Bluetooth Phones with Phone Book Access Profile may support this feature.
+See Uconnect website for supported phones.